battleday/HKD/README.md

  ## Files

  In this repo, the following files are used:
+ 1. `train_config.json`

+ Contains gridsearch params for training; only file that needs editing (must change / add paths);
+ 2. `train_student.py`

+The main runfile for training a student.
+Takes a number of command-line arguments, all specified in parse_args function.
+From this, it creates all directory structure, initializes the seed for torch, loads student and teacher models and creates the  final save path and logging files.

- 1. `train_manager.py`
+3. `train_manager.py`

- This module contains all the training code.
-It takes a student and teacher outputs, learning and optimization parameters, and directory pointers, and then trains the student and saves accordingly.
-The main object class is `TrainManager`, which takes as input a `student` pytorch model, `teacher`, a dict containing the teacher name and a numpy array of 10000 * 10 probabilities derived from a teacher network for all images in the validation subset of CIFAR10, `train_loader` and `test_loader`, derived from the data loader, and `train_config`.
-This last file should contain the following keys:

- 'epochs'---number of epochs to train for;

- 'learning_rate'---of student;

- 'momentum';

- 'weight_decay';

- 'device';

- 'trial_id'---currently used to give unique string specifier;

- 'batch_size';

- 'distil_fn';

- 'lambda_';

- 'gamma_';

- 'temperature_h';

- 'temperature_t';

- 'outfile'.
+The training algorithm, instatiated as a class.
 When called, the `train_manager.py` `TrainManager` `train` method will train the student and keep track of the training and validationi losses, and model state at the highest-scoring validation accuracy.
 After training, it will call the `save` method to dump the losses and best model state to 'outfile'.

- 2. `train_student.py`

- The main runfile for training a student.
-Takes a number of command-line arguments, all specified at top of file.
-From this, it creates all directory structure, initializes the seed for torch, loads student model and teacherProbs, and creates the  final save path and logging files.

- 3. `find_best_teacher.py`

- Module to find best teacher within a specified subgroup.

- 4. `print_model_scores.py`
+4. `find_best_teacher.py`

- If given argument of master directory, will print results of all models within it.
+Helper module to load teacher.

- 5. `run_model_HKD.sh`
+5. `analyze_config.json`

- Intuitively, this script plays the role of the command-line user on the remote server.
- This should be called within an sbatch command via `run_model_HKD_outer.sh`.
-Loads correct modules (anaconda3) and environments (torch-env: see here (https://pytorch.org/get-started/locally/; via conda)) on server, and creates correct master working directory.
-Takes a series of bash arguments from `run_model_HKD_outer.sh`, and sets some others manually.
-Calls `train_student.py` with these arguments.
-The only thing that should be changed is the path for SDIR.
+Contains gridsearch params to analyze all models in a particular folder.
+This will give their training and validation accuracies and losses on cifar10 and cifar10h.
+Currently does not analyze for cinic and imagenet far.

- 6. `run_model_HDK_outer.sh`
+6. `csv_dump_model_scores.py`

- This controls launching the sbatch jobs for different model parameters.
-Currently it is just a series of nested for loops in a bash script, but there is no reason one could not use a python script wrapping an os command instead.
+ This takes a result directory, scrapes the model results, averages them across runs, and outputs a csv file in the same directory.

- 7. `data_loader.py`
+ 7. Various dataloaders

- The data loader module, originally from here: https://github.com/imirzadeh/Teacher-Assistant-Knowledge-Distillation/blob/master/data_loader.py.
-Currently requires more commenting and documentation, and the CINIC-10 and ImageNetFar datasets added.
+ The data loader module, originally from here: https://github.com/imirzadeh/Teacher-Assistant-Knowledge-Distillation/blob/master/data_loader.py, and adapted in separate files to load cinic and imagenet-far

  8. `model_factory.py`

  Originally from here: https://github.com/imirzadeh/Teacher-Assistant-Knowledge-Distillation/blob/master/model_factory.py.

- 9. `csv_dump_model_scores.py`

- This takes a result directory, scrapes the model results, averages them across runs, and outputs a csv file in the same directory.

 ---
 ## Directories

 1. Data

-Contains data files kept locally (test50k_labels.npy, cifar10h-probs.npy,		train10k_images.npy, test50k_images.npy,		train10k_labels.npy).
+Contains data files kept locally (test50k_labels.npy, cifar10h-probs.npy,		train10k_images.npy, test50k_images.npy,		train10k_labels.npy, etc).
 Email to receive these.

 2. Architectures

 Contains architectures from TAKD repo, and provides the backend to `model_factory.py`.

 ---